What is Stuxnet? Explore how Stuxnet spread

 Attribution

 While no nation-state has officially claimed responsibility for Stuxnet, it is widely believed to have been a joint operation between the United States and Israel.
-This belief is based on a number of factors, including the complexity of the worm, the resources required to develop it, and the specific targets it was designed to attack.
+This belief is based on a number of factors, including the complexity of the worm, the resources required to develop it, and its specific design to target Iran's nuclear program.

 Further evidence came in 2012, when The New York Times reported that Stuxnet was part of a larger operation known as Olympic Games, which was started under President George W. Bush and continued under President Barack Obama.
 The report cited anonymous sources within the US government.